FAQS

 Do you accept returns?

-Unfortunately, we are currently not accepting returns.
-But for any special circumstance, please reach out to contact@louislatourinc.com.
+Please reach out to contact@louislatourinc.com.
 We want to make sure that you are satisfied with your purchase.
 For items damaged during shipping, please contact the carrier (FedEx) that delivered your package.